KoushikDutta1999/Tuition_Python/README.md

 - Python Program to LCM Least Common Multiple
 - Python Program to show odd even
 - Python Program to check prime number using Function
+- Python Program using Constructor to print Full Pyramid, Full Inverted Pyramid and Diamond Pattern